First Time User? Sign Up Now

 The axillary lymph nodes are staged to aid in determining prognosis and therapy.
 SLN biopsy is the initial standard axillary staging procedure performed in women with invasive breast cancer.
 The SLN is defined as any node that receives drainage directly from the primary tumor; therefore, allowing for more than one SLN, which is often the case.
 Studies have shown that the injection of technetium Tc 99m-labeled sulfur colloid, vital blue dye, or both around the tumor or biopsy cavity, or in the subareolar area, and subsequent drainage of these compounds to the axilla results in the identification of the SLN in 92% to 98% of patients.[25,26] These reports demonstrate a 97.5% to 100% concordance between SLN biopsy and complete ALND.[27,28,29,30]

-On the basis of the following body of evidence, SLN biopsy is the standard initial surgical staging procedure of the axilla for women with invasive breast cancer.
+Because of the following body of evidence, SLN biopsy is the standard initial surgical staging procedure of the axilla for women with invasive breast cancer.
 SLN biopsy alone is associated with less morbidity than axillary lymphadenectomy.

 Evidence (SLN biopsy):

-On the basis of the following trial results, ALND is unnecessary after a positive SLN biopsy in patients with limited SLN-positive breast cancer treated with breast conservation or mastectomy, radiation, and systemic therapy.
+Because of the following trial results, ALND is unnecessary after a positive SLN biopsy in patients with limited SLN-positive breast cancer treated with breast conservation or mastectomy, radiation, and systemic therapy.

 Evidence (ALND after a positive SLN biopsy in patients with limited SLN-positive breast cancer):